elnathanau1/java-doc/README.md

 | !       | Not  | !(1 > 2 && 2 > 3)| true |

 # Control Flow
-Statesments inside your code are usually ran from top to bottom.
+Statements inside your code are usually ran from top to bottom.
 Control flow statements help to change the flow of execution.

 Three different types of control flow statements in Java (only included commonly used ones):